 CRITERIA JORC CODE EXPLANATION COMMENTARY Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
-Sampling was conducted using diamond drilling (DD) and Reverse Circulation (RC) drilling techniques.
+Sampling was conducted using diamond drilling (DD) or RC drilling.
 Sampling of the diamond drilling comprised half core samples taken based on lithological, alteration, and mineralisation breaks observed in geological logging.
+RC samples were collected on a 1m interval with approximately 2kg collected from a riffle splitter.
 Samples were sent for fire assay gold and four-acid multi-element analysis by ICPMS method.
-Blank, duplicate, and standard samples were inserted in at various intervals based on Geopacific's QAQC procedure (nominal 1 in 20) to ensure sample representivity and repeatability of the sampling results.
+Blank, duplicate, and standard samples were inserted in at various intervals based on Geopacific's QAQC procedure to ensure assay results are representative and repeatable.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 50gm charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Core was cut in half using a core saw.
 Where core competency was low, whole core was wrapped in plastic clingfilm to help maintain integrity of the sampled interval while being cut.
+RC samples of approximately 2kg were collected on 1m intervals.
 Samples were prepared on the on-site sample prep laboratory operated by ITS Pty Ltd PNG (Intertek Services Ltd).
 Standard preparation of samples is to crush ~2kg through a jaw crushed, with a blank bottle wash between each sample.
 Crushed sample is then transferred to a LM-2 pulveriser for reduction to pulp.
 A 150gm pulp sample is split from the master sample and submitted for analysis.
 Coarse reject material and pulps are bagged and stored on site for future reference.
 Samples were sent for fire assay gold analysis using a 50g charge, as well as multi-element analysis using multi-acid digest with ICP finish at Intertek's Townsville laboratory.